-Rule 2.09 (FRCP 7.1) Disclosure Statement of Organizational Interests.
+Rule 2.09 (FRCP 7.1) Disclosure Statement.

-(A) Statement Certificate.
+(A) Statement.

-Every non-governmental corporate party or nongovernmental corporation that seeks to intervene in any case, and every party or intervenor in an action in which jurisdiction is based upon diversity under 28 U.S.C. § 1332(a), organizational party in a civil or criminal ease must file a Disclosure Statement Disclosure of Organizational Interests Certificate provided by and available from the Clerk of Court.
-Information provided in the Disclosure Statement eertificate may be used by the judge assigned to a case to determine recusal and jurisdictional issues. whether recusal is necessary or appropriate and to confirm jurisdiction is proper.
-The certificate must be filed within ten (10) days of the party's first pleading or entry of appearance.
-The Disclosure Statement certificate may be filed under seal if so ordered by the Court in accordance with Local Rule 13.05 (A).
-When a negative or "not applicable" response is required, the Disclosure Statementeertificate must so state.
+Every nongovernmental corporate party or nongovernmental corporation that seeks to intervene in any case, and every party or intervenor in an action in which jurisdiction is based upon diversity under 28 U.S.C. § 1332(a), must file a Disclosure Statement provided by and available from the Clerk of Court.
+Information provided in the Disclosure Statement may be used by the judge assigned to a case to determine recusal and jurisdictional issues.
+The Disclosure Statement may be filed under seal if so ordered by the Court in accordance with Local Rule 13.05 (A).
+When a negative or "not applicable" response is required, the Disclosure Statement must so state.